How Do Commercial Aircraft And Their Pilots Navigate?

 - Radio Aids (VORs, DMEs, ADFs, ILSs)

-At the start of the flight, the pilots load a predetermined route into the Flight Management System.
+At the start of the flight, the pilots load a predetermined route into the Flight Management System or Computer (FMS / FMC).
 This imposes the route of the flight onto a moving map which the pilots can monitor on their screens throughout the flight.
 The pilots can see other things around their flight path on their screens, like other airports, other aircraft, high terrain and bad weather.

-The aircraft can detected where we are compared to the predetermined route through the following navigation systems:
+The aircraft can detected where it is when compared to the predetermined route through the following navigation systems:

 GPS – Global Positioning System